Jain philosophy: Jīvas, the Living

 As outlined above, the universe is composed of two main kinds of substances, the jīva (living) and the ajīva (non-living).
 These are un-created existents which are always interacting with each other.
 These substances behave according to natural laws and the intrinsic nature (sahāvō) of a substance.
 Understanding this intrinsic nature is the true nature of the Jain dharma.

 Jīvas are categorised into two types—liberated and non-liberated.
 A jīva has various essential qualities: knowledge, consciousness (caitanya), bliss (sukha) and vibrational energy (virya).
 These qualities are fully enjoyed unhindered by liberated souls, but obscured by karma in the case of non-liberated souls resulting in karmic bondage.
 This bondage further results in a continuous co-habitation of the soul with the body.
 Thus, an embodied non-liberated soul is found in four realms of existence—heavens, hells, humans and animal world – in a continuous cycle of births and deaths also known as samsāra.
 According to Jain thinkers, all living beings (even gods) experience extensive suffering and unquenchable desire (while worldly happiness is fleeting and small in comparison, like a mustard seed next to a mountain).
 With the exception of the enlightened ones, all living beings are all subject to death and rebirth.

 A soul is clothed in various material bodies, of which there are five, each one finer than the other (see image on the right).
 Every being has at least two bodies, the fiery body and the karmic body.
-These two bodies don't feel pain or pleasure and can pass through solid matter.
+These two bodies do not feel pain or pleasure and can pass through solid matter.
 A being can have two more other bodies apart from these basic ones, and only the earthly body can be perceived by the eyes.
 Jains believe that a soul with higher powers can partially leave the body, act outside of it and then return later.
-This is called samudghata.
+This is called samudghāta.